nesdolya/WAVE_public/README.md

 ## Modelling marine vessels engaged in wildlife-viewing behaviour using Automatic Identification Systems (AIS)
 Andrea Nesdoly (MSc Thesis Work)

 The WAVE Project has afforded an opporuntity to model whale-watching vessel behavior with AIS and classify this behaviour.
-The MSc student (Andrea Nesdoly/myself) has tested three established classification models to find when the vessels are observing wildlife and when they are not.
-One of these successful models was then deployed to determine if behavior classification utlizing machine learning is feasible when scaled up to the whole whale-watching vessel fleet surrounding Vancouver Island, Coastal British Columbia.
+The MSc student on this project (Andrea Nesdoly/myself) has tested three established classification models to find when the vessels are observing wildlife and when they are not (Phase 1).
+One of these successful models was then deployed to determine if behavior classification utlizing machine learning is feasible when scaled up to the whole whale-watching vessel fleet surrounding Vancouver Island, Coastal British Columbia (Phase 2).

 Publications to come.
 For detailed information on the data preparation, methods development, parameterization, and results of this study visit: Nesdoly, A. (2021).
 Modelling marine vessels engaged in wildlife-viewing behaviour using Automatic Identification Systems (AIS).
 [Master Thesis, University of Victoria].
 UVicSpace. http://hdl.handle.net/1828/13300

-### Scripts and Notebooks
+### Scripts
 The scripts used in this research were developed using Anaconda and Python 3.8 and 3.9.
 Established Python libraries that were used for statistical analysis and model development include:
 - [scikit-learn](https://scikit-learn.org/stable/)
 - [scipy](https://scipy.org/)
 - [hmmlearn](https://hmmlearn.readthedocs.io/en/latest/)
 - [statsmodels](https://www.statsmodels.org/stable/index.html)

+Research Phase 1: The Hidden Markov Model required a custom subclass [waveHMM.py]() of the hmmlearn API to utilize custom emission probability density functions.
+This subclass inherts the hmmlearn.base.BaseHMM class methods.
+The initial, transition, and emission probabilities were derived through statistical analysis before being utilized by the waveHMM subclass.
+Continuous probability distribution functions were fit the SOG profiles for the wildlife-viewing and non-viewing states, and the optimal probability distribution functions were fitted by minimizing the negative log-likelihood.|

 ## Table of Scripts and Notebooks
 |Name|Description|Collaborators|